National Labor Relations Board

 When searching for a federal job, we recommend that you look at an agency’s website as well as on USAJOBS.gov to make sure you see all of the postings for that specific agency.

-The Best Places to Work rankings measure employee satisfaction and commitment and draws on responses from nearly 376,000 federal employees across 371 federal agencies and subcomponents.
-In the 2013 edition, NLRB ranked 20th out of 20 mid-size agencies.Learn more
+The Best Places to Work rankings measure employee satisfaction and commitment and draws on responses from nearly 421,000 federal employees across 379 federal agencies and subcomponents.
+In the 2016 edition, the National Labor Relations Board ranked 21st out of 27 midsize agencies.Learn more